johnandersen777/johnandersen777.github.io/content/about.md

   - Just listen to God's guidance.
 That's all I'm trying to say.

+  - People didn't understand Philo either, if you can understand him, listen to him: [Legacy of the First Christian Heretic](https://essenenazarene.com/page/2/) (Luther was also a Heretic, as were the Gnostics, and the Cainites, not that I agree with any of them 100%, but being an enemy of the vatican is a good thing IMHO).

 - "I thought I was as scattered as they come, until I met [John]"

   - Aspire to tie stories and code together as well as Tom Clancy does.
 RIP.